The untold story of gun violence - life-altering injuries

 Adjustment to the physical changes in his life has been difficult for Miles.
 The former athlete has a catheter and needs a wheelchair to move around.
 His parents rise early to help him wash and get dressed, before they go to work.

-Normally sociable and with a good sense of humor, during his treatments Miles was sometimes withdrawn, said his mother, Angela Turner.
+Normally sociable and with a good sense of humour, during his treatments Miles was sometimes withdrawn, said his mother, Angela Turner.

 She recalled sitting at his bedside and telling him: "It's unfortunate that this happened to you but He spared your life, so it's not the end.
 It's just something we have to deal with right now."